Most Frequently Asked Personal Injury Questions

 At Mularski, Bonham, Dittmer, Phillips & Steele, LLC, we pride ourselves on being there for our clients when they need us most.
 We’re trustworthy guides for our clients, providing answers to questions at every turn, including these frequently asked inquiries concerning personal injury law.

 Want to meet with an attorney?
-Schedule a free 30-minute consultation at our Gahanna, Ohio, office for a more personalized assessment of your case.
+Schedule a free consultation at our Gahanna, Ohio, office for a more personalized assessment of your case.

 How Long Do I Have To File A Claim?